HappyJazzy/Graphic-Design/README.md

 # Graphic Design 🎮

-This repository showcases my game development, UI/UX and art portfolio.
+This repository showcases my game development, UI/UX and art portfolio (avaliable in Gallery).

 ## About This Repository